panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 ## 3. String characters iteration

-The string primitive in JavaScript is an iterable.
+The string primitive in JavaScript is iterable.
 Thus, you could easily iterate over the characters of a string.

 ```javascript{3}
 const message = 'hello';